Top Selling Shrubs

 The Pink Crepe Myrtle

-Pink Crepe Myrtle- The Pink Crepe Myrtle is one of the most beautiful and longest blooming trees of the Crepe Myrtle and or Crape Myrtle plant lines.
+Pink Crepe Myrtle: The Pink Crepe Myrtle is one of the most beautiful and longest blooming trees of the Crepe Myrtle and or Crape Myrtle plant lines.
 The Pink Crepe Myrtle has some of the brightest blooms of the most vibrant pink color.
-This tree or also called shrub thrives in full sunlight, growing to about 25 feet.
-Keeping the ground moist for the roots to will give your tree even brighter blooms.
-Remember to keep the soil wet not soaked, well drained is the key.
-This tree brings life to any landscaped areas.
-Not only are the so beautiful as they grow, but they also tend to be one the fastest growing trees.
+This tree or also called shrub, thrives in full sunlight, growing to about 25 feet.
+Keeping the ground moist for the roots will give your tree even brighter blooms.
+Remember to keep the soil wet, not soaked, well-drained is the key.
+This tree brings life to any landscaped area.
+Not only are they so beautiful as they grow, but they also tend to be one the fastest growing trees.
 They will get to 15 or 20 feet in as quick as three years.

 Gardening Zones: 2 - 10